 Note: If your website is still on Drupal 7, please visit the Creating Accessible Web Content in Drupal 7 page.

 Alternative text for images is one of the first principles of web accessibility since images are visual in nature and exclude people with visual disabilities by design.
 Image information is conveyed to a non-visual user by the use of alternative text using the “alt” attribute in HTML.
-While it is easy to add alternative text to an image in Drupal, adding appropriate alternative text is one of the most difficult to properly implement.
+While it is required to add alternative text to an image in Drupal 8, adding appropriate alternative text can be challenging to properly implement.

 One added benefit of appropriate alternative text is that it provides a semantic meaning and description to web pages indexed by search engines.
 This greatly assists with search engine optimization of your website.

 Per the SF State Web Standards, alternative text: